 - I. The Council systematically identifies long term empty properties and will work with the owner to them bring back into use. - II.
 This action will be tailored to match housing need, nuisance issues and length of time the property has been empty. - III.
-Where necessary, we will take appropriate enforcement action to deal with the symptoms that arise when a property is left empty. - 28.
-Housing Act 2004, Section 31 & Schedule 3 - 29.
-Housing Act 2004, Section 241
+Where necessary, we will take appropriate enforcement action to deal with the symptoms that arise when a property is left empty.

-- IV.
+IV.
 The overall aim is to provide more accommodation of the type required in Sheffield.
-Therefore, we will take action on empty properties within a procedure that could ultimately lead to the use of Compulsory Purchase Orders30 to bring a property into use. - 17.
-Intervention where there is Harassment, Illegal Eviction and Poor Tenancy Management - I. In Sheffield we have high expectations about the management of tenants and tenancies.
-We expect landlords and agents to behave in a professional and respectful way towards their tenants. - II.
-If a resident claims that they have been made to leave without the proper legal procedures being followed, so as to give reason to suspect that an offence may have been committed under the Protection from Eviction Act 1977, then we will investigate with a view to: - informing the resident of their rights and where appropriate; - prosecuting offences where there is enough evidence for there to be a reasonable prospect of conviction and where it is in the public interest to do so. - III.
-We take offences under the Protection from Eviction Act very seriously as we have a strong commitment to: - protecting the interests of vulnerable people; - promoting respect for the individual's home; - preventing homelessness; - promoting the health and well-being of people living in private rented accommodation.
+Therefore, we will take action on empty properties within a procedure that could ultimately lead to the use of Compulsory Purchase Orders30 to bring a property into use.

+17. Intervention where there is Harassment, Illegal Eviction and Poor Tenancy Management

+- In Sheffield we have high expectations about the management of tenants and ١. tenancies.
+We expect landlords and agents to behave in a professional and respectful way towards their tenants. - If a resident claims that they have been made to leave without the proper legal procedures being followed, so as to give reason to suspect that an offence may have been committed under the Protection from Eviction Act 1977 we will investigate with a view to: - informing the resident of their rights and where appropriate - prosecuting offences where there is enough evidence for there to be a reasonable prospect of conviction and where it is in the public interest to do so. - III.
+We take offences under the protection from Eviction Act very seriously as we have a strong commitment to: - protecting the interests of vulnerable people - promoting respect for the individual's home - preventing homelessness - promoting the health and well-being of people living in private rented accommodation.